I.About the Game

 I. About the Game:

-At the end of the 23 minutes normal game time, if the Death Knight is still alive, and he has not killed all the Hunters thus far, Doom will initiate.
-If you have ever played EVOLUTION, Doom may look familiar to you in a way.
-This phase of the game provides the Death Knight several armies of Necrofiends and Nether Walkers spread throughout the map, aiding him further in finally defeating the Hunters once and for all.
-Though this will give the Death Knight an heavy advantage, it does not guarantee victory.
+Doom will initiate at the end of the 23 minutes standard game time if the Death Knight is still alive and has not yet killed all of the Death Hunters.
+This phase of the game provides the Death Knight several regiments of Necrofiends led by Nether Demons.
+Each regiment is strategically spread throughout the map, allowing the Death Knight to cordon off specific areas to trap and finally defeat the Hunters once and for all.
+Although this will give the Death Knight a heavy advantage, it does not guarantee victory.

 The game is influenced by several styles of maps, one being the RPG.
 There are a few areas of the map where your Hero must be a certain level to enter.
 These areas have higher level creeps that drop better treasures and give more expensive bounties but in turn are very powerful.
 One of these areas is the Forest of Deception which requires your hero to be at least level 4 and another is the Sunchief's Camp which includes the heaviest creep camp in the game.
 You must be level 7 or higher to enter here, but the reward beyond this Razormane creep camp is far beyond worth the risk of getting there.
-Alas, most players will never make it this far, and it will serve as almost like a bonus area for intermediate level players.
+These level-specific areas are intended to serve as bonus area that still present a challenge to experienced players.

-Other types of maps that Against the Darkness draws influences from are Hunter vs. Hunted type maps such as Vampirism and Island Defense.
-Whereas the "Vampire" or the "Titan" are the ultimate evil force in these two types of maps, the Death Knight is the evil force that players must go up against in Against the Darkness.
-He is very powerful and can withstand dozens upon dozens of attacks from ill-equipped or low-level Death Hunters.
-As in the two previously mentioned maps there is a team that is devoted to stopping this ultimate evil Hero from his destiny, be it the Death Hunters in Against the Darkness.
-This team of professionally trained Hunters have been dispatched to a small village to prevent the Death Knight from opening a demonic portal and will do so at any cost, even if it means sacrificing themselves to ensure their victory.
+AtD also draws influence from the Hunter vs. Hunted genre, including maps like Vampirism and Island Defense.
+Whereas the "Vampire" or the "Titan" are the ultimate evil force in these two types of maps, the Death Knight is the antagonist that players battle in Against the Darkness.
+He is very powerful and can withstand prolonged attacks from ill-equipped or low-level Death Hunters.
+The Death Hunters are a team devoted to stopping this ultimate evil Hero from his destiny.
+The Hunters have been dispatched to a small village to prevent the Death Knight from opening a demonic portal and will do so at any cost, even if it means sacrificing themselves to ensure their victory.

 IV.
 Game Systems